SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 I mean, it certainly _looks_ applicable, doesn't it?
 We started with Bakhmut being a thriving provincial city (though one of no particular military or strategic value).
-They have left behind an uninhabited, smoking pile of rubble upon bodies, for which the word "desert" seems reasonable.
+They have left behind an uninhabited, smoking pile of rubble piled upon bodies, for which the word "desert" seems reasonable.

 But a bit of historical context drives the point home even better!
-- This is a quote from a book by the Roman historia Tacitus, more formally known as [Publius Tacitus (or Gaius Cornelius Tacitus)](https://en.wikipedia.org/wiki/Tacitus).
+- This is a quote from a book by the Roman historian Tacitus, more formally known as [Publius Tacitus (or Gaius Cornelius Tacitus)](https://en.wikipedia.org/wiki/Tacitus).
 - He was writing a hagiographic biography of his father in law, [Gnaeus Iulius Agricola](https://en.wikipedia.org/wiki/Gnaeus_Julius_Agricola).
-- He was a major-league Roman general, involved in the conquest of Brittania and the subsequent not-quite conquest of [Scotland/Caledonia](https://en.wikipedia.org/wiki/Caledonia).
+- Agricola was a major-league Roman general, involved in the conquest of Brittania and the subsequent _not-quite_ conquest of [Scotland/Caledonia](https://en.wikipedia.org/wiki/Caledonia).
   That was pretty much anything north of the
   [Antonine Wall](https://en.wikipedia.org/wiki/Antonine_Wall), between the modern-day [Firth of Clyde](https://en.wikipedia.org/wiki/Firth_of_Clyde) and